-Suppose you are working on a important task on your computer in one room and your mobile is kept in another room.
+Suppose you are working on an important task on your computer in one room and your mobile is kept in another room.
 Your mobile rings but you find yourself reluctant to walk and answer it.
-You don’t want get disturbed in middle of your work, but the call can be an important one.
-Wouldn’t it better if you can instantly see who is calling by receiving Android notifications in Chrome?
+You don’t want to get disturbed in the middle of your work, but the call can be an important one.
+Wouldn’t it be better if you can instantly see who is calling by receiving Android notifications in Chrome?

-Also, would it not be much better if you can take actions on these notifications?
-For example, rejecting the call or replying with SMS right from the comfort of your computer.
+Also, would it not be much better if you can take action on these notifications?
+For example, rejecting a call or replying with SMS right from the comfort of your computer.

 Receive Android Notifications in Google Chrome

 You can receive your Android phone notifications in Google Chrome while working on your computer.
-You can see who texted you, his/her message contents and take action on it from your desktop itself.
-The notifications are synced real time, meaning as soon as you receive notifications in your phone, you will get the same notifications on your computer.
-Read on to find the apps and their chrome extension to receive android notifications on your PC.
+You can see who texted you, his/her message contents, and take action on it from your desktop itself.
+The notifications are synced in real-time, meaning as soon as you receive notifications on your phone, you will get the same notifications on your computer.
+Read on to find the apps and their Chrome extension to receive Android notifications on your PC.

-PushBullet is an app to push all your android and iOS notifications to your browser in your computer.
+PushBullet is an app to push all your Android and iOS notifications to your browser on your computer.
 Notifications will appear on your screen as soon as they are received on your phone.
 You can reply to WhatsApp messages, send text messages and do much more with PushBullet.

 - To use PushBullet, you need to first install the Android app from Play Store and then sign in with your Google account.

-- Now, give PushBullet access to Android notification’s sharing by following the instructions in the app.
+- Now, give PushBullet access to Android notification sharing by following the instructions in the app.

 - Get back to your computer and install the Google Chrome extension from the Chrome Store.

-Take actions on Android notifications from your computer
+Take action on Android notifications from your computer

 After setting up PushBullet, all of your ringing notifications will be pushed to your computer.
 You can also enable silent notifications to be shown from the app.
 These notifications will be shown as a popup at the bottom right of the screen.